-The deterioration of economic and material conditions in the 1930s was similarly lamented.
 The Co-operator published articles supporting the Co-operative Guild's boycott of goods from Nazi Germany (Sheffield Co-operator, 1939, p.
 7).
 It denounced the forced closure and dispersion of the German Union and Wholesale Society in Prague, following the annexation of Sudetenland.
-As war became increasingly likely, the Co-operator railed against Hitler and the National Government for permitting such a likely tragedy to occur stating that never was it more necessary to "see the principles of co-operation applied ... if there could be more mutual help, more trust, and more co-operator, 1937, p.
+As war became increasingly likely, the Co-operator railed against Hitler and the National Government for permitting such a likely tragedy to occur stating that never was it more necessary to "see the principles of co-operation applied ... if there could be more mutual help, more trust, and more co-operation among nations, then the world would not be disordered as it is today" (Sheffield Co-operator, 1937, p.
 7).
 Co-operation could lessen the chance of war, and boost peace and security; "Can we do that at the present time?" the paper asked rhetorically (Sheffield Co-operator, 1937, p.
 7).